-Table 2 - Main volatile compounds and classes of compounds (%) emitted by in vitro Melissa officinalis shoots maintained in filtered air (control) or exposed to ozone (200 ppb, 3 h).
+Table 2: Main volatile compounds and classes of compounds (%) emitted by in vitro Melissa officinalis shoots maintained either in filtered air (control) or exposed to ozone (200 ppb, 3 h).
 The measurements were carried out 1, 3 and 6 hours from the beginning of exposure.
+Data are shown as mean ± standard deviation (SD).
+SD below 0.09 is not reported.